French Onion Soup

 If you’ve never had the pleasure, French Onion Soup is made with sweet caramelized onions, beef broth, and herbs, then topped with a piece of toasted bread and a generous heap of cheese, which are then broiled to perfection.
 With every spoonful, you get a piece of bread soaked with flavorful broth, melty cheese, and sweet-savory onions.
 It’s pretty epic.

-French Onion Soup is deceptively simple.
-You don’t need much to make the deliciously complex flavors.
+This recipe is deceptively simple—you really don’t need much to make the deliciously complex flavors.
 Here’s what you’ll need to make homemade French Onion Soup:

 • Onions: We used yellow onions for this recipe because they’re the perfect mix of sweet and savory flavor, plus they’re very budget-friendly!